lukescottarthur/Mallard/README.md

 # Mallard
-Working repo for Mallard genomics
+Working repo for Mallard genomics.
+Please excuse the mess.
+A clean repo will be added in due time.